github0apurva/DrugReview/README.md

 	6. Using these variables in models: Usefulcount, year, month & weekday
 	7. Handling various errors in spelling
 		a.
 Repeated alphabets
 		b.
-Spelling errors
+Spelling errors 							No
 		c.
-Space error
+Space error								No
 		d.
-No Space between number and text
+No Space between number and text					No
 	8. Added section for understanding
 		a.
 Vocab size
 		b.
 Vocab freq  and
 		c.
 Distribution of reviews length
-	9. Working in colab to incorporate glove embedding
+	9. Working in colab to incorporate glove embedding				Not yet
-	10. Resampling for equal rating distribution
+	10. Resampling for equal rating distribution					Not yet